Rafter Beekeeping in NW Cambodia

-For nature enthusiasts, these architectural masterpieces, and the artists that create them, are also a must-see.
-Bathed in golden, early-morning sunlight, these bronze beauties, are every bit as stunning as the Apsara dancers at Angkor Wat.
-And they can perform, too.
+The artists/architects that construct these masterpieces are also a must-see.
+Bathed in golden, early-morning sunlight, these bronze beauties are every bit as stunning as the stone-cut Apsara dancers at Angkor Wat... and they can perform, too!

 One can, from close quarters, stand back in awe and observe and admire the effortless agility with which they execute their traditional dances.

-These Giant Honeybees—Apis dorsata in Latin, and “Khmoom Thom” in Khmer—were widely exploited during the Angkorian era.
-Their relatives are still being exploited today, by honey-hunters whose tradition may date back to Angkorian times, for all we know.
-The honey-hunters certainly don’t.
+Giant Honeybees—Apis dorsata in Latin, and “Khmoom Thom” in Khmer—were widely exploited during the Angkorian era.
+Today their relatives are exploited by honey-hunters whose tradition may even date back to Angkorian times, for all we know.

-Rafter beekeeping—a dry season activity—works particularly well in degraded forest areas where the only suitable nesting sites for these bees are the rafters, which, placed conveniently at eye-level, provide easy access to the comb.
+Rafter beekeeping—a dry season activity in NW Cambodia—works well in degraded forest areas where the only suitable nesting sites for these bees are the rafters, which, placed conveniently at eye-level, provide easy access to the comb.

-The practice is simple enough: smoke the bees and remove only the ‘honey head'.
-This allows both earlier and multiple harvests of the single-comb colonies, which, of course, translates into more honey, more money, more bees, and a more-balanced ecosystem; benefiting both bees and beekeepers.
-Thanks to the work of Bees Unlimited honey-hunters in the area are beginning to learn the meaning of ‘sustainable’ in both theory and practice.
+The practice is straightforward and simple enough: smoke the bees and cut away only the ‘honey head'.
+This allows for both earlier and multiple harvests of the single-comb colonies, which, of course, means more honey, more money, more bees, and a healthier ecosystem that benefits both bees and beekeepers.
+Thanks to the work of Bees Unlimited, local honey-hunters have begun to learn the meaning of sustainable in theory and in practice.

-Interestingly enough, 2009 was the first year in living memory of local honey-hunters that Apis dorsata colonies settled in the rafter beekeeping community during the rainy season months of June and July; with well over 100 colonies taking up residence in the area—some on rafters, others in the local Community Forest.
-Could this mean that sustainable honey-harvesting is already having a positive impact on the local Giant Honeybee population??
-Bees Unlimited certainly hopes so.
+2009--which seems like such a long time ago now--was the first year in the living memory of local honey-hunters that Apis dorsata colonies settled in the rafter beekeeping community during the rainy season months of June and July; with well over 100 colonies taking up residence in the area—some on rafters, others in the local Community Forest.
+Could this mean that sustainable honey-harvesting is already having a positive impact on the local honeybee population??
+Bees Unlimited most certainly hopes so.

-If you’d like to cozy up to Giant Honeybees, document rafter beekeeping and sustainable honey-harvesting in Cambodia, observe how the honey is filtered and the wax ‘processed’—and then perhaps even purchase some Apis dorsata honey that you helped to harvest--book a Rafter Beekeeping Tour.
-We'd love to have you!
+If you’d like to observe and document rafter beekeeping and sustainable harvesting here, and see how honey is filtered and wax rendered--and perhaps even purchase some pure Apis dorsata honey--don't hesitate to book our Rafter Beekeeping Tour.